 \begin{lem} \lemlabel{vertexMovesCombine} Let $F$ be a flat.
 Let $F'$ be obtained from $F$ by a vertex move on $v' \in \flat$ and let $F''$ be obtained from $F$ by a vertex move on $v'' \in \flat$.
 If $v'$ and $v''$ are adjacent then $F'(v')$ and $F''(v'')$ are adjacent.
-Consequently, any collection of vertex moves at distinct vertices can be performed in any sequence. \end{lem}
+Consequently, a collection of possible vertex moves can be performed in any sequence. \end{lem}

-As a consequence of \Lemref{vertexMovesCombine}, any sequence of vertex moves can be permuted to obtain the same flat.
+As a consequence of \Lemref{vertexMovesCombine}, any sequence of vertex moves at distinct vertices can be permuted to obtain the same flat.